 Your doctor will tell you about exercises you should do to help break up the scar tissue in your shoulder.
 You may need a physical therapist to help with these exercises.

-Sometimes the exercises hurt, so your doctor may give you something for the pain or to relax your muscles.
-Putting a heating pad or an ice pack on your shoulder for a few minutes first may also help you do the exercises with less pain.
-Always remember to warm up for five to 10 minutes before starting your exercises.
-Warm up by doing very gentle exercises and small movements with your shoulder before doing the exercises listed below.
-Don't forget to warm up and stretch other parts of your body (neck, back, hands and elbows) too.
+Sometimes the exercises hurt, so your doctor may give you medicine for the pain or to relax your muscles.
+Putting a heating pad or an ice pack on your shoulder for a few minutes first also may help you do the exercises with less pain.
+Always remember to warm up for 5 to 10 minutes before starting your exercises.
+Warm up by doing gentle exercises and making small movements with your shoulder before doing the exercises listed below.
+Don't forget to warm up and stretch other parts of your body (neck, back, hands, and elbows), too.

 Here are three good exercises you can try: